lex120/Assignment_Tracker/README.md

 - Table: displays assignments
 - Buttons:
   - Add Assignment
-  - Must have class selected to use:
+  - Must have a class selected to use:
     - Edit Assignment
     - Delete Assignment
   - Settings